307conf/307conf.github.io/content/en/authors/manoel-neto.md

 avatar = "/images/speakers/manoel-neto.png"
 +++

-Manoel Neto é estudante em tempo integral para a certificação OSCP e formado em Engenharia de Software pela PUC.
-Possui dois anos de experiência como estagiário em Software Security na SiDi, atuando na descoberta de vulnerabilidades em Android, aplicações web e Windows.
+Manoel Neto is a full-time student for the OSCP certification and holds a degree in Software Engineering from PUC.
+He has two years of experience as a Software Security intern at SiDi, working on vulnerability discovery in Android, web applications, and Windows.

-Além da atuação prática, desenvolve pesquisas em segurança ofensiva, com interesse especial em browser exploitation e exploração de vulnerabilidades complexas.
+In addition to practical work, he conducts research in offensive security, with a special interest in browser exploitation and complex vulnerability exploitation.